-What started out in Leeds two years ago has spread south, with Wolf sites now in Reading and London.
-Manchester and Nottingham are next.
+What started out in Leeds two years ago has spread south, with Wolf sites now in Reading, London, Manchester and Nottingham .
 It’s on-the-go Italian street food made using predominantly British ingredients, including pasta bowls, salads and piadas (founder Tim Entwistle describes the latter as being “like Italian burritos”).

 “We use a piadina flatbread, which is heated on our hot stone, brushed with olive oil and garlic, then filled with marinated meats such as lemon chicken or spicy Italian sausage.”